alzwded/blog/_drafts/switching-spinning-rust-to-ssd-bsd.md

 ```

 I'm not good at disk benchmarks, but usually they test sequential and random reads and writes.
 4k should be a block (I don't know how to check), `numjobs` is 2 because I have a single hyperthreaded core, `iodepth=1` because I'm not sure if higher depths are supported without `libaio` or if it matters on SATA.
 Shrugs, at least I ran the same tests on both disks.

+Oh, if you run those, it _will_ create files named something like `randrw.0.0` which are 128/512MB.
+Don't forget to delete them.

 Here's a table: